 Common Causes of AC Leaks

 Air conditioners are constantly contending with water, condensing moisture from the air in your home as part of its refrigeration process.
 As your unit cools your home, it must first dehumidify the air, which requires it to collect moisture on its evaporator coils.
-Usually, this water will drip off into the condensate drain system where it is safely carried away from your home.
-However, there are times when the water is going where it is intended to go.
+Usually, this water will drip off into the condensate drain system, where it’s safely carried away from your home.
+However, there are times when the water is going where it’s intended to go.
 This usually occurs in the following scenarios:

 - Clogged Condensate Drain: This is one of the most common reasons for air conditioner leaks, and it happens to be one of the easiest problems that homeowners can check for on their own.
 Dust, dirt, and other debris can clog the drainage system that carries water from your AC and away from your home.
 When this happens, it can cause your system to leak.

 - Damaged Drain Pan: If you inspected your condensate line and it’s free of blockages, your drain pan may be damaged.
 This is the area that catches the excess water dripping from the unit’s evaporator system.
 Inspect the pan for cracks and other damage to see if this is the source of spillage.
 NOTE: If there is water in this drain pan, there’s a problem with the drainage system.
 This needs immediate attention.